danguetta/danguetta.github.io/_pages/xlkitlearn.md

   6. Once the file opens, enter your email address in the lower part of the screen.
 Then, click on the _first_ run button near the top of the add-in:

         <img src="/files/images/xlkitlearn/test_addin.jpg" width="65%">

-     You will be asked to allow access to Python; if you're reading this and you go through this step, I would appreciate it if you could email me at ba2@guetta.com with details of exactly when this step happens and a screenshot of what to do so that I can upload it here.

      The button should turn grey and the sheet should display the addin's progress.
 Let it run until a new sheet appears in your Excel.
 If you haven't used the add-in for a while, or are using it for the first time, it is normal for Python to take a little while to load, but the entire process should take no more than 2 minutes at most.

   7. If the add-in runs successfully, the following screen should show up (note that the contents of cell D13 have been obscured.
 If you are installing this add-in as part of a class, your instructor might ask you to report the value in that cell to verify you've installed the add-in correctly):